lodgify/get-query-string/README.md

-# Get string from query
+# Get an http query string from a parameters object

-A simple helper to get a string from a query.
+A simple helper to get a query string from an object.

 ## Install